Fall 2011 Issue

 "Enabling nitric oxide to penetrate tissues and eradicate bacteria would certainly benefit soldiers in the field," said Jensen, who has clinical experience with nitric oxide in healing chronic wounds.
 "But there is also a tremendous need for addressing bacterial infections in chronic wounds secondary to diabetes, venous insufficiency and pressure areas in elderly patients.
 Nitric oxide could assist in the healing process by addressing bacterial burden in wounds without 'drug resistance' so commonly seen with systemic antibiotics."

-Barry's Institute for Collaborative Sciences Research provides an opportunity for faculty and students from the College of Health Sciences and School of Podiatric Medicine to work together in advancing scientific studies.
+Barry's Institute for Collaborative Sciences Research provides an opportunity for faculty and students from the College of Nursing and Health Sciences and School of Podiatric Medicine to work together in advancing scientific studies.
 Findings could result in the manufacturing of emergency medical equipment to treat soldiers hurt on the battlefield.
 These results can also lead to further funding for clinical studies.

 This is the second DARPA grant awarded to the university.
 Last year, Packert and Velis received $1.2 million to assist military and humanitarian needs by testing water quality for safe use during emergency conditions.
 The team is currently examining the reliability of water test kits in finding bacteria and parasites in fresh water.